sdeehub/i-learn-type-theme/_posts/2019-02-14-buffet-strategy.md

 ---
 layout: post
-title: "The First 3 Buffet Strategy"
+title: "จาก 3 ข้อของ Buffet Strategy"
 date: 2019-02-14 16:08:01
 image: '/assets/img/'
 feature-img: "assets/img/buffet.jpeg"
-description: "You need to make a long-term strategy and stick to it. ~ Guy McLeod"
+description: "จากบทความ -Really Successful People Say No To Almost Everything-"
 tags:
-- jekyll
+- Discipline
-- web
+- Habit
 categories:
 - Jekyll is awesome
 twitter_text: 'Put your twitter description here.'
 ---
-#(1)
-Kill busy work - write down top 25 goals, circle the top 5 then take the 20 goals and put them on an "avoid-at-all-cost"
+*(1)* Kill busy work - write down top 25 goals, circle the top 5 then take the 20 goals and put them on an "avoid-at-all-cost"

 > No matter what, these things get no attention from you until you've succeeded with your top 5.

-#(2)
-Only work with people you could see yourself working with forever
+*(2)* Only work with people you could see yourself working with forever

-#(3)
-Keep things super, super simple
+*(3)* Keep things super, super simple

 *Reference:*
 - [Warren Buffett: “Really Successful People Say No To Almost Everything”](https://medium.com/accelerated-intelligence/warren-buffett-really-successful-people-say-no-to-almost-everything-ab78832ffebc)